 ScienceDaily (Apr.
 10, 2011) — Being low mouse on the totem pole is tough on murine self-esteem.
 It turns out it has measurable effects on brain chemistry, too, according to recent experiments at Rockefeller University.
 Researchers found that mice that were bullied persistently by dominant males grew unusually nervous around new company, and that the change in behavior was accompanied by heightened sensitivity to vasopressin, a hormone involved in a variety of social behaviors.
 The findings suggest how bullying could contribute to long-term social anxiety at the molecular level.

 "We found that chronic social stress affects neuroendocrine systems that are paramount for adaptive mammalian social behaviors such as courtship, pair-bonding and parental behaviors," says Yoav Litvin, M. S. Stoffel Postdoctoral Fellow in Mind, Brain and Behavior.
-"Changes in components of these systems have been implicated in human disorders, such as social phobias, depression, schizophrenia and autism."
+"Changes in components of these systems have

 |Liveleak on Facebook|